By Ali Raheel Khowaja

 Employees working in the public sector or under government entities in Dubai may follow different policies.
 For example, employees under the Dubai Government Human Resources Law could receive different sick leave entitlements compared to private-sector workers.
 It is important to consult your organization’s HR department or contract for specific terms.

-Some Dubai-based free zones, such as the Dubai International Financial Centre (DIFC) or Dubai Multi Commodities Centre (DMCC) operate under separate employment regulations.
-These may provide different sick leave durations or documentation requirements.
-Always refer to your employment contract and free zone authority for clarification.
+Some Dubai-based free zones, such as the Dubai International Financial Centre (DIFC) and the Abu Dhabi Global Market (ADGM), operate under their own employment regulations, which may specify different sick leave entitlements or documentation requirements.

 Obtaining a medical certificate for sick leave in Dubai is a structured process that must follow guidelines set by the Dubai Health Authority (DHA).
 Here is a step-by-step breakdown to help ensure your certificate is valid and compliant with labor requirements.